How Secure Email Gateways Work with AI Phishing Detection

 The AI Revolution in Email Security

-Modern SEGs now leverage several forms of artificial intelligence to dramatically improve detection rates and reduce false positives:
+Modern SEGs now leverage several forms of artificial intelligence to improve detection rates and reduce false positives:

 Machine Learning Models for Pattern Recognition